Analysis: What's Up With the Ending?

 We combed the Internet for questions readers have about the ending.
 One of the most popular questions is: What does "heresy of rain" mean?
 We admit it.
 This is a hard question.
 "Heresy," in a broad sense, is something that differs from, challenges, or threatens the popular, or authorized view on a given matter.
 "Heresy" is most often used in a religious context.
 We'll give you a famous example.

-But Brother isn't saying that any person committed heresy.
+Okay, let's get back to "The Scarlet Ibis."
+Brother isn't saying that any person committed heresy.
 He's saying that the rain is heresy.
 It is the dangerous idea or thought that threatens the norm.

 What is the norm, the commonly accepted belief that the rain challenges?
 Well, the belief that Doodle is alive, that's what.
 Mama and Daddy certainly assume he's alive.
 And Brother can't believe he's dead.
 He imagines that Doodle is a scarlet ibis to avoid the painful reality (check out "What's Up With the Title?" for more on that).
 The rain has featured prominently in his description of the scene of Doodle's abandonment.
 The rain is the witness to the truth.
 It rains on Doodle, but Doodle doesn't move or resist, which proves he is dead.
 By letting the rain fall on himself instead of Doodle, Brother can shield the truth, or at least put it off for a moment.